15% OFF Summer 2025 Tours with promo code: RUNOFF

 No Dueling Banjos Here

-One of the many great things about Colorado river rafting is the wide range of options available.
-If you’re timid about running rapids or you have young children between the ages of three and five, a scenic class II float may be the trip for you.
-More adventurous families with kids between the ages of six and 13 will have more fun on a class III rafting trip.
+One of the many great things about Colorado river rafting is the wide range of options.
+If you’re timid about running rapids or have children between the ages of three and five, a scenic class II float may be the trip for you.
+More adventurous families with kids between six and 13 will have more fun on a class III rafting trip.
 If you’re at least 14 and want more excitement, you’ll enjoy rafting class IV-V rapids.

-Next decide how long you want to be on the river.
-This can range from one hour to five days or even more in some cases.
-The most popular rafting trips on the Arkansas River in Colorado are half-day (three hours), full-day (six hours) and overnight (32 hours).
+Next, decide how long you want to be on the river.
+This can range from one hour to five days or even more.
+The most popular rafting trips on the Arkansas River in Colorado are half-day (three hours), full-day (six hours), and overnight (32 hours).

-Regardless of the length and difficulty you choose, the best way to have a good river rafting experience is to go with a trusted whitewater rafting company.
+Regardless of your length and difficulty, the best way to have a good river rafting experience is to go with a trusted whitewater rafting company.
 The Colorado River Outfitters Association (CROA) and the Arkansas River Outfitters Association (AROA) are good resources when researching rafting companies in Colorado.
 Other considerations are location and what rivers they run.

-Once you’ve chosen the difficulty, length, location and company, it’s time to book your rafting trip.
+Once you’ve chosen the difficulty, length, location, and company, it’s time to book your rafting trip.
 The Colorado whitewater rafting season runs from April through Labor Day.
-Your date may be predetermined by your vacation schedule, but if not, consider that peak runoff (high water) is usually late-May through June, while peak tourist season (and warmer weather) is late-June through August.
-It’s best to book in advance, whichever date you choose.
+Your vacation schedule may predetermine your date, but if not, consider that peak runoff (high water) is usually late May through June, while peak tourist season (and warmer weather) is late June through August.
+I think it’s best to book in advance, whichever date you choose.

-On the day of your rafting trip you’ll be asked to arrive 45 minutes prior to your scheduled departure to check in and sign waivers.
-Recommended attire is a swimsuit, sandals with straps around the heel, sun glasses and synthetic clothing (no cotton).
-You should also bring sun block and a water bottle.
-Wetsuits, splash tops and neoprene booties are available for rent.
+On the day of your rafting trip, you’ll be asked to arrive 45 minutes before your scheduled departure to check in and sign waivers.
+Recommended attire is a swimsuit, sandals with straps around the heel, sunglasses, and synthetic clothing (no cotton).
+You should also bring sunblock and a water bottle.
+Wetsuits, splash tops, and neoprene booties are available for rent.

 Finally, it’s time to get on the water.
-In most cases this requires a bus or van ride to the put-in (although some rafting companies have locations on the river).
-Once at the put-in your guide will go over paddle commands and how to sit in the raft and then you’re off.
+This usually requires a bus or van ride to the put-in (although some rafting companies have locations on the river).
+Once at the put-in, your guide will go over paddle commands and how to sit in the raft, and then you’re off.

 Most sections start with some casual floating before you encounter any rapids.
-This allows you to enjoy scenery and get used to paddling.
-After some time on the water you will come to the first rapid.
-Your guide will call commands like “all forward”, “all back”, “right back”, “left back”, and “stop”.
+This allows you to enjoy the scenery and get used to paddling.
+After some time on the water, you will come to the first rapid.
 Depending on the water level and difficulty of the trip, waves may come crashing down over your head.

-Some sections are drop-pool, which have a rapid followed by a flat pool.
+Some sections are drop-pool, with a rapid followed by a flat pool.
 More advanced sections have continuous rapids that can last a mile or longer.
-Regardless you should be ready to paddle and have fun.
+Regardless, you should be ready to paddle and have fun.

 Full-day trips stop for a riverside lunch prepared by the guides.
 You may also have the opportunity to swim and jump off rocks into the river.
 Upon the trips conclusion you will be picked up by a shuttle vehicle and taken back to the rafting company.